fgodfrey/lvgl/README.md

 # Littlev Graphics Libraray

+Forked from the Littlev Graphics Library repository of the same name.
+This differs only in incorporating a very simple build system.
+The remaining elements of the build system are from this repository:  https://github.com/fgodfrey/littlevgl_build

 ![LittlevGL cover](http://www.gl.littlev.hu/home/main_cover_small.png)

 LittlevGL provides everything you need to create a Graphical User Interface (GUI) on embedded systems with easy-to-use graphical elements, beautiful visual effects and low memory footprint.